 Ease Of Cleaning

-The Lobster scored a 7 of 10 for ease of cleaning.
-Though a quick wet cloth wipedown should be sufficient after most meals, the polyester seat fabric is removable for a more thorough periodic hand washing, air drying.
-The included tray is top rack dishwasher friendly, but we suggest hand washing it in the sink to minimize plastic degradation and potential chemical leaching into baby's food.
+Though a quick wipe with a wet cloth should be sufficient after most meals, the polyester seat fabric is removable for a more thorough periodic cleaning.
+The chair is hand wash and air dry, which will take more time and forethought than if you could use a washer and dryer.
+The tray is top-rack dishwasher friendly, but we suggest hand washing to minimize plastic degradation and potential chemical leaching into baby's food.